(800) 726-3953

 Delivering what’s next for rural Indiana

-The Tipmont REMC board of directors has unanimously voted to exercise our cooperative's right to exit its power supply contract with Wabash Valley Power Alliance.
+The Tipmont board of directors unanimously voted to exercise our cooperative’s right to exit its power supply contract with Wabash Valley Power Alliance.
 This page explains why, and if we succeed, what it will mean for you.

 The effort is ongoing, and the decision will not be final until the board is confident that the move will: